 IF RESPONDENT DOES NOT ENTER A MONTH BUT DOES ENTER A YEAR, GO TO B21a.

-IF RESPONDENT ENTERS A MONTH BUT NO YEAR , SKIP TO B22.
+IF RESPONDENT ENTERS A MONTH BUT NO YEAR ASSUME YEAR IS MOST RECENT YEAR WHERE THAT MONTH HAS PASSED, SKIP TO B22.

 IF RESPONDENT DOES NOT ENTER A MONTH OR A YEAR, DISPLAY “DON’T KNOW” AND “DECLINE TO ANSWER” OPTIONS.